Why Your AI Scenes Don’t Match (Lighting, Mood & Style Fix Guide)

 Try this rule:

-• Pick 2 framing styles max (example: wide and medium close-up)
+• Pick 2 framing styles max, such as wide and medium close-up

-• Pick 1 movement style (static or slow push-in)
+• Pick 1 movement style, such as static or slow push-in

-If you are making a tense dialogue scene, you do not need:
+If you are making a tense dialogue scene, you do not necessarily need:

 • drone-like orbits